photopensieve/photopensieve.github.io/_posts/2025-05-03-ireland-road-trip.md

 The scale of Irish emigration is staggering—an estimated 10 million people left Ireland between 1800 and 1921.
 Today, there are more people of Irish descent living outside Ireland than within it, with about 35 million Americans claiming Irish ancestry.

 This history explains why you'll find relatively few people in Ireland's countryside compared to other European countries of similar size.
 Many of the stone cottages and ruins you'll see scattered across the landscape are remnants of a much more populous rural Ireland.
-It also explains the incredibly warm welcome Irish people extend to visitors—many families have relatives scattered across the globe, making international connections feel personal and meaningful.